-- Notification of recall will be by telephone and personal email address.
+- 16:2.6 Employees who are laid off shall be placed on the recall list in the subject field from which they were laid off and in a field in which they have been issued a standard certificate.
+An employee may request that his/her name be removed from a seniority classification on the recall list.
+Placement on the recall list will be for two years. - 16:3 RECALL - 16:3.1 Notification of recall will be by telephone and personal email address.
 The employee will be responsible for submitting their preferred telephone number and email address to Human Resources upon notification of their reduction in force status.
+A person who has been placed on the recall list shall be notified of a recall prior to any external candidate being hired.
 The person will be expected to respond to the offer within 48 hours (excluding weekends and holidays) of the telephone call or email. - 16:3.2 If notification by telephone and email is not successful Human Resources will contact the CEA President and Uniserv Director via email.
-They will have an additional 72 hours excluding weekends to contact the teacher and garner a response. - 16:3.3 The person who accepts recall will report to work on the date indicated by the administration or at a later date if mutually agreeable.
+They will have an additional 72 hours excluding weekends to contact the teacher and garner a response. - The person who accepts recall will report to work on the date indicated by the administration or at a later date if mutually agreeable.
 A person may have at least 72 hours to report to work. - A person who refuses a permanent full-time position in the classification from which he was laid off or accepts a position in another school district will be removed from the recall list and the District will have no further obligation to the person.
 A person who refuses a permanent full-time position in a classification other than which he/she was laid off will stay on the recall list in other classifications, but the District will have no further obligation to offer another position in the same classification. - A person on the recall list who is offered and accepts recall to a temporary or a part-time position will not forfeit his/her right to a permanent full-time position.
 The person may be placed in a permanent full-time position before the completion of the temporary or part-time employment with administrative approval.
 The person will be placed at his/her appropriate position on the recall list upon completion of such temporary employment. - A person who declines a temporary or part-time position will not be removed from the recall list but the District will have no further obligation to offer another temporary or part-time position to such a person. - Persons who are eligible for recall must keep the Human Resources Office informed in writing of any changes in their address, telephone number, and/or certification.

 16:3.8 Time lost by an employee laid off under provisions of this Article who is subsequently recalled under provisions of this Article shall not be considered to interrupt continuous service, but such time shall not be counted toward seniority.
-Adjustments of seniority will be calculated based on the number of days not worked.
+Adjustments of seniority will be calculated based on the number of days not worked,